aylenalderete/aylenalderete/README.md

 - 🔬 I’m currently learning on my own incredible things like AI, Machine Learning and Python

 - 🌱 I like to talk about psychology, programming (with python), artificial intelligence, social enterprises & solving social problems, faith and beliefs, dogs, all kinds of arts and simple things in life like watching a sunset or a beautiful landscape

+- 👩‍⚖️ Fun fact: I'm an INFJ according to the MBTI

 - 📫 Feel free to contact me on [Linkedin](https://www.linkedin.com/in/aylenalderete/)